Senate Approves Trump's Budget with Vice President's Tie-Breaking Vote

 Increased national debt

 The budget proposal evokes strong emotions in the polarized USA.
 It proposes that the tax cuts for mainly high-income earners, which Trump introduced during his previous term, become permanent.
-It also includes major investments in defense, efforts against illegal migration, and strengthened border security.
+It also includes major investments in defense, measures against illegal migration, and strengthened border security.
 Tax on overtime and tips is abolished and the ceiling for national debt is raised.

 The latter has made some in Trump's own party, the Republicans, hesitant.
 Some want to have a minimal state apparatus and reduced national debt in principle.
 Others come from states where the cuts in health insurance would have enormous significance, where their own chances of re-election are at stake.